philippefekete/TYPO3CMS-Guide-StepByStep/README.md

 To write or test a guide, you’ll need:
 - A working TYPO3 installation (local or playground)
 - Basic familiarity with Markdown
-- Optional: DDEV, Composer, or other tools depending on the guide
+- Optional: DDEV/Docker, Composer, or other tools depending on the guide

 ## 💬 Feedback and Discussions